MuhammadUzair1/Knowledge-Graphs-Ollama/README.md

 ## What is a Knowledge Graph?
 A Knowledge Graph is a structured representation of information that connects concepts, entities, and their relationships in a way that mimics human understanding.
 It is often used to organize and integrate data from various sources, enabling machines to reason, infer, and retrieve relevant information more effectively.

-> 💡 To have a clearer insight on the relevance of Knowledge Graphs, I've written a [Medium Post](https://medium.com/p/fc0b9dc1602c).
-Feel free to check it out.
+> 💡 To have a clearer insight on the relevance of Knowledge Graphs, here is a [Medium Post](https://medium.com/p/fc0b9dc1602c).

 The key features of Knowledge Graphs can be divided in: